 Are there concerts in The Concertgebouw right now?

-There are currently no concerts taking place in The Concertgebouw.
+Concerts are taking place in The Concertgebouw again!
+Information about how these concerts take place can be found here.
 Find the latest news about our programming by signing up for our newsletter (in Dutch), or our Facebook page, or look on The Concertgebouw’s online calendar.

 (Text continues below image)